Potato011/Personal-website/content/posts/subnautica-knife.md

 ## Electro Etching

 The knife's blade has a very iconic triangular shaped indent on both sides.
 Given the depth of this indent, the only option available to me was etching.
 After experimentation between electro and chemical etching, electro proved more consistent.
 The blades are first covered in specially cut vinyl that wraps around the entire blade, exposing only the triangle to be etched, Then the entire blade is inserted into a salt water bath where over the course of roughly one hour, the exposed metal portion would be eaten away thus creating the desired indent.
 The blades are then removed, the vinyl stripped, and immediately dried to prevent rusting.
+This process is by far the most risky as any deviation in electrical settings or salt water solution could results in a fuzzy edge and thus not be sellable.

 ![Blade 3](20240321_032931.jpg)
 ![Blade 4](20240321_183947.jpg)